 - Keep a close watch on chatbot development and if your chatbot is on a supported platform, ensure the provider issues regular updates.

-Like any digital integration, it has to be carefully planned, and take into account a number of external factors such as your audience demographic, your expectations, your brand identity, the expectations of your users, and your other digital channels.
-But if done well, chatbots can become the digital ‘face’ of your organisation, and encourage greater electronic interaction through a cost-effective, efficient, and user-friendly channel.
+This is also far more affordable and capable of generating far greater savings than most people expect.
+Like any digital integration, Chatbot deployment has to be carefully planned and take into account a number of external factors such as your audience demographic, your expectations, your brand identity, the expectations of your users, and your other digital channels.
+However, done well, chatbots can become the digital ‘face’ of your organisation, and encourage greater electronic interaction through a cost-effective, efficient, and user-friendly channel.